nopnop2002/esp-idf-parallel-tft/README.md

 __Note for ESP32-S2__
 The tjpgd library is not present in ESP32-S2 ROM.
-With ESP-IDF Ver5, the JPEG decode library is now provided from the IDF Component Registry, and esp32s2 and esp32c2 are now available.
+With ESP-IDF Ver5, the JPEG decode library is now provided from the IDF Component Registry, and the JPEG decode library is now available for esp32s2.
 ESP-IDF Ver4 cannot display JPEG files.
 PNG file cannot be displayed because the SRAM is small.